Brhando/pond_backend/README.md

 # pond_backend
-Repository for the backend services of Pond, an app I am developing.
+Repository for the backend services of Pond, an app I am developing using Java and Spring.
+Designed to be accessed through API calls.